quipucords/quipucords/docs/source/man.rst

 ``--max-concurrency=concurrency``

   Contains the maximum number of parallel system scans.
 If this value is not provided, the default is ``50``.

+``--disable-optional-products=products_list``

+  The product inspection exclusion.
+Contains the list of products to exclude from inspection.
+Valid values are jboss_eap, jboss_fuse, and jboss_brms.

 Listing and Showing Scans
 ~~~~~~~~~~~~~~~~~~~~~~~~~